mastercomfig/mastercomfig/docs/customization/modules.md

 Controls the max speed of packet sending to restrict it to your internet speed to prevent packet overflow.
 Values in bits (Kilobits or Megabits per second).

 !!! note
-    This does not increase data usage, only restricts how quickly data can be sent.
+    This does not increase data usage.
+It only restricts how quickly the game can send data.

 * **CPU usage:** low
 * **GPU usage:** none